Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/overview.rst

 Tensor Operation
 ----------------

-This chapter introduces an additional layer of abstraction to code generation by describing higher-level tensor operations.
+This chapter introduces an additional layer of abstraction to :doc:`code_generation` by describing higher-level tensor operations.
 We therefore examine how to generate the correct kernel based on a provided tensor configuration object, i.e. the abstraction.
 This object describes which operations on parameters, such as the size and type of dimensions, the execution type and the strides of the involved tensors, are required to generate and execute a kernel.
 Furthermore, we also perform optimization passes such as primitive and shared identification, dimension splitting, dimension fusion and dimension reordering.